hms-dbmi/4DN_dcic-website/_positions/scientist-02.md

 - evaluating existing bioinformatics tools;
 - wrapping analysis tools in Docker containers and building analysis pipelines with these tools;
 - testing and resolving any issues that arise in the execution of these pipelines;
-- contributing to data curators’ efforts to collect metadata associated with these tools, pipelines, and pipeline executions;
-- contributing to the software developers’ efforts in automating analysis pipeline executions.

 ## Basic Qualificiations